 In addition to the provisions of Articles 10.2.1 and 10.2.2 of these GCU, the following provisions apply in relation to the Delivery of Goods:

-The User acknowledges and agrees that the quality of the services of Delivery of Goods requested via the Application falls wholly under the responsibility of the particular Independent Courier who accepted and/or effected the Delivery of Goods in question and the Company shall have no responsibility whatsoever.
+The User acknowledges and agrees that the quality of the services of Delivery of Goods requested via the Application falls wholly under the responsibility of the particular Independent Courier who accepted and/or effected the Delivery of Goods in question.

 The Company shall not be liable for the Delivery of Goods, including, without limitation, in relation to Goods excluded pursuant to Article 5.1 of these GCU.